JuergenOrth/iRMCtools/README.md

 # iRMC-Redfish-Tools

+## Important: This toolset is now available at [Github of Fujitsu](https://github.com/fujitsu/iRMCtools).
+### This site will no longer be maintained!
+---

 Here is a script to automatically mount some Update-DVD-ISO-Image using the Redfish API of Fujitsu iRMC in order to update Fujitsu PRIMERGY servers.

 The number of tools/scripts will increase over time ...